election polling services

 Edison also provides this data to many international, national and local news outlets to enhance their election coverage.
 Clients include the New York Times, the Washington Post, the Wall Street Journal, the Los Angeles Times, USA Today, Newsweek, the Chicago Tribune, the Atlanta Journal-Constitution, the Boston Globe, the Detroit Free Press, the Denver Post, the Miami Herald, the Milwaukee Journal Sentinel, Newsday, the Sacramento Bee, the Star Ledger, the St. Louis Post, the St. Petersburg Times, NY1 News and National Public Radio.
 International subscribers include Sky News, ZDF Germany, WDR, and more.

-Exit poll data is one of the key methods of understanding the results of an election and Edison Research is proud to be the exclusive provider of this important information to news organizations around the country and around the world.
+Edison Research is proud to be the exclusive provider of this important information to news organizations around the country and around the world.

 Contact us to request information for your organization.